tolauwae/phd-thesis/src/remote/remote.typ

 The rest of the chapter is organized as follows.
 First, we show an example program and illustrate how WebAssembly code can access hardware peripherals in @remote:modules.
 In @remote:architecture we discuss the overall design of WARDuino.
 The section goes into further detail on the execution of WebAssembly programs, and the handling of interrupts within the virtual machine.
 Then we show how we bridge the language barrier with WebAssembly in @remote:interoperability. @remote:extending briefly discusses how developers can extend the WARDuino machine themselves to support new or custom hardware peripherals.
 A formal description of our extensions is given in @remote:formal.
 In @remote:tools we give a detailed overview of the available tools for debugging WARDuino applications.
 We follow this discussion with the evaluation of our implementation in @remote:evaluation.
 Finally, we present related works in @remote:related-work and conclude in @remote:conclusion.

-== WARDuino: WebAssembly for Microcontrollers<remote:modules>
+//== WARDuino: WebAssembly for Microcontrollers<remote:modules>
+== WARDuino: WebAssembly Programming in Practice<remote:modules>

 WARDuino is a virtual machine for the 2019 core WebAssembly standard @rossberg19.
 The standard does not provide instructions to interact with the environment, for example controlling the pins of a microcontroller.
 Neither does the #emph[bare-metal execution environment] of embedded devices provide useful abstractions and interfaces to interact with the hardware, in the way a full-fledged operating system might.
 To address this shortcoming, WARDuino provides a set of primitives to interact with the environment as importable WebAssembly functions.

 However, the end goal of WARDuino is not to develop IoT applications in WebAssembly, instead it is meant to enable IoT developers to use high-level programming languages.
 Many high-level languages can already be compiled to WebAssembly, and we can lift the WARDuino primitives to those programming languages.
 This means that developers can use the WARDuino primitives as normal functions in their high-level language of choice.
 We start with a small example to make this general idea more concrete.

 === Developing IoT programs<remote:developing>
-Programs in over 40 languages can be compiled to WebAssembly bytecode#footnote[There is no official list of languages that compile to WebAssembly, but the community maintains #link("https://github.com/appcypher/awesome-wasm-langs")[a nearly complete list];.];, and many popular languages provide additional support such as interacting with WebAssembly directly.
+Programs in over 40 languages can be compiled to WebAssembly bytecode#note[There is no official list of languages that compile to WebAssembly, but the community maintains #link("https://github.com/appcypher/awesome-wasm-langs")[a nearly complete list];.];, and many popular languages provide additional support such as interacting with WebAssembly directly.
 Developers can use these languages to write programs for WARDuino.
 We will use the AssemblyScript @the-assemblyscript-project23 programming language as an example in this section.
 AssemblyScript is a language specifically designed for WebAssembly.
 The main purpose of AssemblyScript is to allow web developers to use WebAssembly without needing to learn a new language.
-This is why the language is based#footnote[AssemblyScript is not TypeScript but a variant of it.] on TypeScript, and many TypeScript programs are indeed valid AssemblyScript programs.
+This is why the language is based#note[AssemblyScript is not TypeScript but a variant of it.] on TypeScript, and many TypeScript programs are indeed valid AssemblyScript programs.
 AssemblyScript’s main purpose strongly aligns with our goal of letting developers program embedded systems in the languages they already know and prefer.
 Furthermore, by being a standalone language AssemblyScript can better prioritize small code size and fast code execution, which are both very important for embedded software.

 @lst.program contains a minimal example of an MQTT program written in AssemblyScript.
 MQTT @banks14 is one of the most used M2M protocols @mishra20 for communication in IoT applications.
 It allows devices to communicate with a large network of other devices via a server, designated as the MQTT broker.
 The broker accepts topic-based messages from clients and passes these messages on to all clients that have subscribed to these topics.
 WARDuino provides an MQTT module with all the necessary primitives for the microcontroller to function as an MQTT client.